 To a certain extent, this storyline still exists, but it almost feels sidelined by the other mini-movies packed into this movie.
 You have a Credence Barebone origin story, a Dumbledore versus Grindelwald story, a Leta Lestrange backstory and a quasi-love square between Newt, his brother Theseus, Leta and Tina Goldstein — just to name a few.
 Because of that, The Crimes of Grindelwald becomes increasingly difficult to follow in order to keep each plotline straight.
 If you asked me what the “Crimes of Grindelwald” even were, I could barely give you a straight answer.
 By having these colliding storylines, it makes you wonder why Newt and his “fantastic beasts” are being used as the vehicle to tell this story if JKR isn’t interested in focusing on him.

 Beyond that, it feels as though several supporting characters are present in this film merely for the devoted Harry Potter fan to point and say, “Look!
 It’s [insert well-known character here]!”
 As a case in point, there is a certain character related to Voldemort who is included in this film and is largely inconsequential to the plot.
 Since this character is revealed in the marketing for The Crimes of Grindelwald, it technically isn’t a spoiler to talk about, but if you want to be completely surprised going into the theater, then skip the rest of this paragraph…..Last chance…..Okay, this character is Nagini (Claudia Kim), and it is revealed that before she became Voldemort’s pet snake, she was a human who could transform into a snake.
-Do to a blood curse, Nagini will eventually turn into a snake permanently — making her a “Maledictus.”
+Due to a blood curse, Nagini will eventually turn into a snake permanently — making her a “Maledictus.”
 When I learned this information a few weeks before seeing the film, I didn’t necessarily mind the reveal, but the fact that Nagini — a character based off an Indonesian legend — is being played by a Korean actress raises some potentially problematic portrayals of Asian characters.
 This article breaks down more of the specifics of the controversy.
 To be clear, it is better to have recognition of representation than to ignore it, but JKR’s attempts to make the wizarding world more inclusive could have been better thought out.
 On a pure storytelling level, though, Nagini herself serves no real function to the story other than being a friend to Credence.

 These character inclusions ultimately detract from what should be the main storyline, which is the primary problem with this film.
 That aside though, there are elements of The Crimes of Grindelwald that do work well.
 For one, it can’t be the wizarding world without some musical magic; James Newton Howard does great work on the film’s score, incorporating familiar melodies from Harry Potter while also adding his own acoustical flare.
 The magical aspects in general are quite exciting and remind me why I love this franchise as a whole, from the spells cast to the titular “fantastic beasts” that Newt cares for.
 This is accomplished through some excellent visual effects and creature animation.
 As an example, the beginning of the film is very strong; we see a fun prison break sequence where Grindelwald escapes the clutches of the American Ministry of Magic, which involves more skillful, innovative magic than what previous Harry Potter films have portrayed.